OsasAnalyst/Customer-Churn-and-Retention-Analysis-2020-2022-/README.md

 # **Subscription Analytics: Reducing Churn for a DTC Skincare Brand**

 ## **Executive Summary**
-As the Lead Data Scientist, I worked with **SkinBloom**, a fast-growing DTC skincare subscription brand, to tackle their **20% churn rate**.
+As the Data Scientist, I worked on **SkinBloom** data, a fast-growing DTC skincare subscription brand, to tackle their **20% churn rate**.
 Using SQL-driven insights, we identified key leakage points in their customer lifecycle and implemented targeted retention strategies.

 **Results:**
 - **22.5% reduction in churn** for BASIC-tier subscribers